 If you plan to visit an area that does not have good public transport or if you want to visit several cities, such as the Golden Ring around Moscow, it’s a good idea to rent a car in Russia.
 You will find that public transport costs more the larger the city; therefore, renting a car is not only comfortable, but also saves money.
 If you want to summit Mount Elbrus, in the Caucasus Mountains in southern Russia, driving is the best way to get there.

 When you rent a car in Russia, you must carry the following documents at all times in case you are stopped by traffic police: passport and visa, migration card, a valid driver’s license, insurance, and registration papers.

 25% of our users found rental cars in Russia for C$ 44 or less

 Economy rental cars in Russia are around 0% cheaper than other car types, on average

 Economy (Volkswagen Polo or similar) is the most frequently booked rental car type in Russia.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in Russia are Moscow (52% of total searches of users looking to rent a car in Russia).
-Saint Petersburg (21%) and Krasnodar (21%).
+Based on car searches on KAYAK, the most popular cities to rent a car in Russia are Novosibirsk (40% of total searches of users looking to rent a car in Russia), Rostov on Don (30%) and Moscow (20%).

 Before you rent a car in Russia, you will need to understand the country’s driving rules.
 You must drive on the right-hand side of the road and use low beam headlights at all times.
 Unless you use a hands-free kit, the use of mobile phones when driving is illegal, as is driving with a dirty car and driving while intoxicated.
 All passengers in the front and back seats must wear seatbelts.
 Most of the road signs are in Cyrillic characters, not English, and you will encounter toll roads on the M3, M4, and M11 highways, where you can expect to pay around 25 RUB (0.39 USD) per km.